All About Construction Managers

-Position Description Plan, direct, or coordinate, usually through subordinate supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
+Job Description: Plan, direct, or coordinate, usually through subordinate supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
 Participate in the conceptual development of a construction project and oversee its organization, scheduling, budgeting, and implementation.
 Includes managers in specialized construction fields, such as carpentry or plumbing.

-Construction Manager Responsibilities
+Life As a Construction Manager

 - Implement training programs on environmentally responsible building topics to update employee skills and knowledge.